 Homes come with their own cooking facilities, so you still need to cover the cost of groceries and other amenities.
 There’s no reason monthly living expenses needs to change, but, as ever, it’s worth putting together a plan based on what you already know of your loved one’s spending habits.
 Some community services may also cost extra, but these are entirely optional.

 Keep in mind that if your loved one moves into an assisted living facility, they can put Personal Independence Payments (PIP) or attendance allowance towards the cost.
-We’ll go into both of these in more depth in the ‘Financial support from the government’ chapter.
+We’ll go into both of these in more depth in the ‘Financial support from the government’ section.

 Maybe you’ve already settled on the kind of care that fits your family best.
 Maybe you’re still trying to come to a decision.
 Either way, now’s the perfect time to start thinking about government funding initiatives you may be able to take advantage of.